 The first model homes were opened in Lakeside in August 1967.
 In September, more opened in the Clusters of Stedwick.
 The golf course also opened in September of that year, but no residents lived in the Village yet.
 The first residents of Montgomery Village moved in on September 25,1967 in Goshenside.
 They were the Bartik family.
 Also on the same day, the Crosby family moved into a home on Whetstone Drive.
-That was over 50 years ago.
-The water and sewer system was not quite ready, so the Crosby family had a water tank truck in their back yard for a week until the water was okay to drink.
+That was more than 55 years ago.
+The water and sewer system was not quite ready, so the Crosby family had a water tank truck in their backyard for a week until the water was okay to drink.

 What else was built in the beginning?